-The Laboratory, recitation, and homework are each worth 10%.
-The semester exams together will comprise 50% of your grade.
+The Laboratory and recitation are worth 20%.
+The homework and 3 semester exams are each worth 15%.
 It is intended that your confidence and ability will grow tremendously during the course of the semester.
-The comprehensive final is your chance to show how far you have come, and makes up 20% of the full semester average.
+The comprehensive final is your chance to show how far you have come, and makes up 20% of the full semester average, for a total of 100%.